N-X-T/Download-All-Video-User-Douyin/README.md

 -Open DevChrome(F12)

--Paste to console and wait!
+-Paste code to console and wait!